Bluefinger/bevy_rand/README.md

 bevy_prng = { version = "0.15", features = ["chacha20", "wyrand"] }
 ```

-The summary of what RNG algorithm to choose is: pick `wyrand` for almost all cases as it is faster and more portable than other algorithms.
-For cases where you need the extra assurance of entropy quality (as in, better and much less predictable 'randomness', etc), then use `chacha20`.
+The summary of what RNG algorithm to choose is: pick `fast_rng` for almost all cases as it is faster and produces good randomness.
+For cases where you need the extra assurance of entropy quality (as in, better and much less predictable 'randomness', etc), then use `quality_rng`.
 For more information, [go here](https://docs.rs/bevy_rand/latest/bevy_rand/tutorial/ch01_choosing_prng/index.html).

 DO **NOT** use `bevy_rand` for actual security purposes, as this requires much more careful consideration and properly vetted crates designed for cryptography.
 A good starting point would be to look at [RustCrypto](https://github.com/RustCrypto) and go from there.